 Tolling Forms for Judges

 Judicial Service Declaration - Requesting Tolling of Status and Annual Fee (see Rule 12.7)

 Retire or Resign Your Certified Legal Specialist Status Permanently

 Certified Specialist Retirement/Resignation Form

 Applications for Approval of Individual Education Activity (for educational providers)

 Apply here to request approval to grant legal specialization credit for your educational program in these substantive areas of law.
 Securing approval will also allow you to provide MCLE credit for these programs.
 For more information, please refer to Educational Provider Information.
 Providers can apply for this approval in advance or up to two years after the program is offered.

-Sample Evaluation Form — To be distributed to attendees of your approved programs.
+Sample Evaluation Form — A sample of the type of form to be distributed to attendees of your approved programs.
 Providers must ask all of the questions on California's sample form, either by using the official California form or by including California's questions on their own evaluation form.

 Application for Multiple Activity Provider Status (for educational providers)

-After a provider has had four activities approved during the preceding two-year period, a provider can apply for Multiple Activity Provider (MAP) status, which allows the provider to offer legal specialization credit in the approved substantive certified specialty area for a three-year period.
-Providers can apply to be MAPs directly by providing the four individual activity approval requests, the MAP application and appropriate fees for all five applications in one envelope.
+After a provider has had four activities approved during the preceding two-year period, a provider can apply for Multiple Activity Provider (MAP) status, which allows the provider to offer legal specialization credit in the approved substantive certified specialty area for up to a three-year period, including tapes, rebroadcasts, and identical repetitions of past programs, so long as the law remains current.
+Access a MAP application.

 Questions?
 Contact the Department of Legal Specialization at LegalSpec@calbar.ca.gov or at 415-538-2120.